Ephibbs/PanoMarket/README.md

 ## Overview

 Pano Market is a serverless exchange platform infrastructure built on top of Cloudflare that allows creating auto-scalable clusters of trading markets for any asset.
-Built on Cloudflare's edge infrastructure, it provides global scalability and low-latency trading capabilities.
+Built on Cloudflare, it provides global scalability and low-latency trading capabilities.

 ## Features

-- **Create Markets for Anything**: Anyone can create and operate markets for any asset pair
+- **Create Markets for Anything**: Create and operate markets for any asset pair
 - **Global Scalability**: Leveraging Cloudflare's global network for worldwide accessibility
 - **Low Latency**: Built for high-performance trading with minimal delay
 - **Serverless Architecture**: No servers to maintain, scale automatically with demand